annaguo-bios/flexCausal/README.md

     ## Y 0 1 1 0 1
     ## X 0 0 0 0 0

-# 3 Quick Start on Estimation
+# 2 Quick Start on Estimation

-The main function in this package is `ADMGtmle()`, which estimates the Average Causal Effect (ACE) using both a one-step corrected plug-in estimator and a TMLE estimator.
+The main function in this package is `estADMG()`, which estimates the Average Causal Effect (ACE) using both a one-step corrected plug-in estimator and a TMLE estimator.
 To get a sense of how to use this package, we provide a quick example below.
 We will use the ADMG in